 - Lime juice: Freshly squeezed lime/lemon juice tastes the best.

-Boil the sweet corn in a saucepan with 1 cup of water for 3-4 minutes until done.
+Boil 1 cup of sweet corn (frozen) in a saucepan with 1 cup of water for 3-4 minutes until done.
 Drain the water and set it aside.
-OR simply microwave for 2-3 minutes or until done with little water.
+OR simply microwave for 2-3 minutes or until done with a little water.
 I have used frozen sweet corn in this recipe.

-Then add spiced boondi, nylon sev, and coriander leaves.
+Then add ½ cup spiced boondi, ¼ cup nylon sev (or mixed farsan/bhujia), and 2 tablespoons coriander leaves.
 Toss well.

-Lastly, add it to a serving bowl, garnish with coriander leaves, and pomegranate arils, and serve immediately with masala chai.
+Lastly, add it to a serving bowl, garnish with coriander leaves, and pomegranate arils, and serve immediately.

 Tips & Variations

-- This dish tastes better with fresh corn kernels.
-However, you can use frozen or canned sweet corn kernels.
+- This dish tastes better with fresh corn kernels, but you can also use frozen or canned sweet corn kernels.

 - If using corn on the cob, pressure cook using an Instant Pot or stovetop cooker, cool it down, and remove the kernels using a sharp knife.

-- You can also add other veggies and legumes like boiled potato, boiled chickpeas to the corn bhel snack.
+- You can also add other veggies and legumes like boiled potatoes, boiled sweet potatoes, boiled chickpeas, or steamed sprouted moong sprouts, to the corn bhel snack.

-- If you don't have mint chutney and tamarind chutney, dont worry, you can skip it.
+- If you don't have mint chutney and tamarind chutney, don't worry; you can skip them.

 Frequently Asked Questions